Truth and Beauty. Beauty and Truth. The truth is that beauty inspires me.

 Backdraft – acrylic on canvas by A.D.
 Cook 2004 ©

-I think there’s a lot to be said in the Andre Gide quote “Art is a collaboration between God and the artist, and the less the artist does, the better.”
+I think there’s a lot to be said in the Andre Gide quote, “Art is a collaboration between God and the artist, and the less the artist does, the better.”
 A reoccurring theme in my paintings is female beauty.
 I’m inspired by the self-confidence and strength of naturally beautiful women.
-I truly believe that beauty does come from within.
+I honestly believe that beauty does come from within.
 When I create, I want my art to make a statement of “what beauty is today” – for me.
 Beauty is fleeting.

 Encore – acrylic on canvas by A.D.
 Cook 2011 ©

 Muse: Jess Robinson